 Protection of Children

-Lynne Marie Kohm, Suffer the Little Children: How the United Nations Convention on the Rights of the Child Has Not Supported Children, 22 N.Y.
-Int’l L. Rev. 57 (Summer 2009) (discussing several dangers to children globally that are not assisted by the CRC or its signatories to protect children).
+Lynne Marie Kohm, Suffer the Children: How the United Nations Convention on the Rights of the Child Has Not Supported Children, 22 N.Y.
+Int’l.
+L. Rev. 57 (Summer 2009) (discussing several dangers to children globally that are not assisted by the CRC or its signatories to protect children).

 International Religious Freedom